Using gone vs went appropriately will make your writing stronger, and this guide will help.

 Telling the difference between different tenses is challenging, but when you are trying to decide whether to use gone or went, one simple trick can help.
 If the word has a helping verb, you will use gone.
 If it does not, you will use went.

 Once you learn this simple rule, you can get the correct usage the first time every time.
 You can also use a grammar checker like Grammarly to double-check your work.
+If you liked this post, you might also be interested in our lead vs. led guide.

 FAQs on Gone vs Went